natancox/stardog-docs/src/blog/content/posts/stardog-3-is-coming.md

     unnecessary memory is ever spent in any of the relevant data structures.

-* **Query planner improvements, too.**
+* **Query planner improvements.**

     - Stardog 3 has a new cost model for the planner to take full advantage of the new hash and loop join algorithms.

-    - A new algorithm for algebraic rewriting, that is, transforming the original SPARQL algebra into an equivalent one for which it is more likely that the join order optimizer will find the optimal join tree, which is particularly important for complex
+    - A new algorithm for algebraic rewriting, i.e., transforming the original SPARQL algebra into an equivalent one for which it is more likely that the join order optimizer will find the optimal join tree, which is particularly important for complex